bander2000/Watch-ecommerce-laravel/README.md

 - Voyager admin panel
 - Applay copoun
 - accurate calculation of tax and discount and total
-- every user has dashboard contain profile and previous order
 - clean ui

 ## Screenshots :